 “Perth has become the most affordable of the Australian capital cities so it’s a great time to be buying there as a first-home buyer and as an investor”, said Mr Ryder.

 Mr Ryder’s comments were echoed by renowned demographer, Bernard Salt, who believes “Perth is the right place for the moment” and predicts a property boom will persist through “the first half of the 2020s”.

 Jason Murphy, Economist

-Economist Jason Murphy is another leading figure who believes the Perth property market is set to make a positive turn thanks to a mix of factors ranging from the state’s response to the COVID-19 pandemic, an increase in mining activity and the overall liveability of the city.
+Economist Jason Murphy is another leading figure who believes the Perth property market is set to thrive thanks to a mix of factors including the state’s response to the COVID-19 pandemic, an increase in mining activity and the overall liveability of the city.